lbilli/rib/README.md

   if(done)
     break

-  # It is convenient to have a little wait here
+  # Might be convenient to have a little wait here
   Sys.sleep(1)
 }